Wezo420/CI-CD-DevOps/README.md

 ## License

 This project is intended for educational and demonstration purposes.
-Add a license file if required (e.g. MIT).

 ---